 Generating all the funds you need for mortgage down payments and reserve requirements can be difficult.
 Equaling thousands of dollars, and in some cases tens of thousands, this can be a significant burden for many people.
 If you are looking at a jumbo loan, the amount is likely even higher than conventional loans.

-To qualify for a jumbo loan, many borrowers will used gift funds t support down payment or reserve requirements.
+To qualify for a jumbo loan, many borrowers will use gift funds to support down payment or reserve requirements.
 While a useful way to qualify for jumbo loans, you need to go through a specific process to get the loan you need.
 Using gift funds in general is useful, but jumbo loans will have their own unique process…

 Why are Gift Funds a Concern?

 Lenders like to loan money to people who are financially responsible and stable.
 One of the indicators of this stability is savings, which can be used for a down payment or cash reserves if required.
 Someone who has saved for years to generate a down payment is less likely to miss payments or go bankrupt.
 Quite simply, people with money in the bank are less of a risk to lenders.

 But what if the money was given to the borrower?

 In this case, the borrower hasn’t displayed the patience, discipline, and responsibility that comes with saving for a down payment.
 So while lenders allow gift money to be used for a down payment or reserves on a jumbo loan, they are meticulous about verifying the gift’s information.